 You can change the action of the Print File Directly icon to send the document to the printer defined for the document instead of the default printer for the computer.
 Go to Tools > Options > Load/Save > General and select the Load printer settings with the document option.

 Controlling printing

-For more control over printing, use File > Print to display the Print dialog box.
+For more control over printing, use the Print dialog box (File > Print or Ctrl+P).

 Figure 1: The Print dialog box